1784 - 1830

 The Rose (this seal was not bought nor gifted) - Following the receipt of the 'Dinna Forget' seal, Anne thought…

 Il Faut Me Chercher - This seal was gifted to Sibbella by Anne in 1825.
 Cut in Paris by Mellerio into amethyst, the seal details a violet in a tuft of grass with the motto 'Il Faut Me Chercher'.
 'British Wild Flowers' by Mrs Jane Loudon, published in 1846, details the symbolism of the violet with mention of this lady's seal.

-Rose and Thistle - This seal can be seen in use by Sibbella in correspondence both with Anne and friend Elizabeth Campbell (GD170/2856, National Records of Scotland).
-Sibbella primarily uses the 'Il Faut Me Chercher' seal in correspondence with Anne (as seen in the letters held by the WYAS), but this example of a thistle and a rose can be spotted on SH:7/ML/331.
+Rose and Thistle - This seal can be seen in use by Sibbella in correspondence both with Anne, and friend Elizabeth Campbell (GD170/2856, National Records of Scotland).
+Sibbella primarily uses the 'Il Faut Me Chercher' seal in correspondence with Anne (as seen in the letters held by the WYAS), but this example of a rose and thistle can be spotted on SH:7/ML/331.